 Bohemian Santa Teresa in Rio is one of those neighborhoods you don’t want to miss.
 Located on a hill, with typical Portuguese houses and French style mansions, full with ateliers, little studios and quirky shops, and excellent restaurants.
-Take a taxi, or hop on the streetcar leaving from Rio’s downtown area and make sure you spend a couple hours in Santa Teresa.

 The neighborhood was originally constructed around the convent of Santa Teresa, during the eighteenth century.
 Initially, the quarter was occupied by wealthy people, who built mansions inspired by the French architecture of the epoch.
 Many of those charming villas are still to be seen in Santa Teresa, which makes the neighborhood such a great location to visit.

 Close to the center of Rio de Janeiro, the neighborhood in the past became a refuge for people fleeing from the populated downtown area, among other things trying to escape from a yellow fever epidemic.

 Santa Teresa will be always associated with its famous streetcar, that started running in 1872 for the first time and still runs today.
 In 2011 a tragic accident with the streetcar, which left around 57 people injured and killed 5, caused a temporary end of its functioning, while returning to action several years later.